The Chinese on Ebay again

 This is the best part :)

-I know little about batteries, but it needs no trained eye, to see this is a total mess, The black stuff should be the Lithium.
-Or whatever the bastards used.
+I know little about batteries, but it needs no trained eye, to see this is a total mess, The black stuff is the Lithium, or whatever the bastards used.
 It is not very well attached to the copper.
 I have no way to verify the Lithium content of this stuff.
-From what I heard, Lithium burns so very aggressive, it is even dangerous.
+From what I heard, Lithium burns aggressive, it is dangerous.
 Well, if this black stuff is the Lithium, why does it not want to burn?
 When just held into a flame, it did a little something for a very short moment.
 II would not call that burning.
 Still very hesitating to throw this thing in the dust bin, because it may start a fire perhaps still.
-So to deactivate it, I put this roll it in a jar of water.
-To my suprize that made something happen.
+So to deactivate it, I decided to put this roll it in a jar of water.
+To my suprize that caused a chemical reaction.
 It boiled enthusiastic, but without getting warm.

 It was setting free the typical "smell of vacuum".
+I know that smell.
 Now you may wonder perhaps how vacuum can have a smell?
-Astronauts say, spacesuits used for a space walk, and also moon rocks, once brought into air, have a specific "burn" smell.
+Astronauts say, spacesuits used for a space walk, and also moon rocks, once brought into air, have a specific smell, which is like a "burn" smell.
 They call it the smell of space.
 (Google for it).

 You can have this same smell, when you break the glass of a defective vacuum tube.
-It is most probably the same smell.
-All vacuum tubes, when you break them, smell the same.
-So you have metal objects, which were in vacuum for decades, and suddenly they are exposed to air.
-Thought there is not a visible chemical reaction, there IS one, caused by oxygen, and the metal had a burn smell, which reminds me of the smell of a gun which was just used before.
+It has a burn smell too.
+It also compares with the smell of a gun which was just used before.
 It is exactly this specific smell, produced by this battery, when put in the water.
 Don't ask me why that is.

 Afterwards, the copper foil came totally clean out of the water jar.
 Very strange.